abbeygirl/nzedb/nZEDb-Administration-Scripts.md

 Allows you to set the password hash on a particular user's account.
 Used, for example, when upgrading from earlier version of nZEDb (pre-crypt() use) or when a user forgets their password.
 Admin should set a random password and give that to the user to log in and reset it how they like.

+### setUserPasswordHashesToEmail.php

+See the warning in the file for usage!

+This script is an alternative for people with large numbers of the old SHA1 hashed passwords, that do not want to change them manually with the above script.
+It does what its name suggests, scans the users table for old-style passwords (ignoring new ones completely) and changes the hash to that of the user's email address.
+This allows the user to log in with their email address as a password and then change it manually to whatever they like.

 ###